prasanna-kuracha/Rapid-Whatsapp/README.md

 To get started with Rapid WhatsApp, follow these steps:

-1. Clone this repository using `git clone https://github.com/Vishesh-Pandey/rapid-whatsapp.git`
+1. Clone this repository using `git clone https://github.com/prasanna-kuracha/Rapid-Whatsapp`
 2. Install dependencies using `npm install`
 3. Run the app using `npm start`

-## Contributing

-If you would like to contribute to Rapid WhatsApp, please feel free to fork this repository and submit a pull request.
-Contributions are always welcome and appreciated.